 - Shawki Saad PhD Scholarship (Round 3)- The Shawki Saad PhD Scholarship is a fully funded programme to support students ordinarily resident in Sub-Saharan Africa.
 The programme is funded by a generous endowed gift from the late Professor Shawki Saad, with one scholarship awarded each year between 2023-2026.
 The programme will fully cover the cost of overseas tuition fees for 3 years, maintenance at the UKRI London rate for 3.5 years and travel costs (flight and visa) for the successful applicant.
 You can read more about this scholarship at the following link - Imperial launches new scholarship for sub-Saharan Africa PhD students.
 Projects must have a direct relevance to challenges in Sub–Saharan Africa.

 - Find a PhD supervisor.
 Visit the research and academic staff pages of our website to help identify topics of interest and potential supervisors.
 Contact your preferred supervisor(s) directly, to discuss potential projects and funding options.

 - Submit your PhD application for admission through the Registry online admissions systems by the deadlines listed below for each scholarship round.
 More information on the application process can be found here.
 Online applications should only be submitted after a potential academic supervisor has expressed sufficient interest in your application.

-- Applicants are nominated for funding by their potential PhD supervisors and funding decisions are made by our PhD Awards Panel.
+- Applicants must also be nominated for funding by their potential PhD supervisors and funding decisions are made by the PhD Awards Panel.

 If you have any questions about any of our scholarship schemes or the application process, please contact Sarah Willis email@example.com